openemr/website-openemr/content/summer-of-code/_index.md

 Telehealth is increasingly being used in healthcare and while OpenEMR does support a patient portal and communication with physicians via secure messaging or chat, OpenEMR does not yet support Telehealth.
 The goal is to support telehealth in OpenEMR.

-* Mentors: Jerry Padgett, Stephen Nielson, Ken Chapple, Nilesh Hake
+* Mentors: Jerry Padgett, Stephen Nielson, Ken Chapple, Nilesh Hake, Arnab Naha
 * Tags: New Feature